saketp18/Image_Loader/README.md

  Objective of this app is to build a basic library for performing following functions:

- -Asynchronous Image loading
+ - Asynchronous Image loading
- -Memory Level caching
+ - Memory Level caching
- -Disk Level caching.
+ - Disk Level caching.

  To attain above features following libraries is used:
 -Retrofit2